jakofranko/hobgoblinjs/README.md

 ## TODOs

-* Clean up `Game.Screen` namespace to only include prototypes, with `Game.Screens` containing implementations of screens
 * Add option to install ROT.js via Bower
 * Update example directory to include latest examples
-* Publish to npm
 * Update to use require, cleanup index.html
 * Themed example sets, with the ability to override src files where appropriate: sci-fi, high-fantasy, traditional, 7drl, etc.
 * Refactor controls